 For those especially interested in mummification, there’s a dedicated Mummification Museum in Luxor not far from the Luxor Museum.
 It requires its own entrance ticket but is also included in the Luxor Pass.

 ANUBIS: The jackal-headed deity Anubis played multiple roles in rituals and beliefs related to death.

 In the Osiris myth, Anubis was responsible for embalming and mummifying Osiris upon his death.
-As such, he was long revered as the god of embalming, and scenes of Anubis with the deceased’s mummy were commonly placed in New Kingdom Tombs.
+As such, he was long revered as the god of embalming, and scenes of Anubis with the deceased’s mummy were commonly featured in New Kingdom tombs.

 CANOPIC JARS: The Egyptians did not dispose of the visceral organs, but placed them in a set of four stone vessels we now refer to as canopic jars.
 Typically made of alabaster, the jars represented the four sons of Horus.
 The set was often placed in a specially-made chest.

 The liver was associated with Amset and the direction of west, the lungs with Hapi and east, the stomach with Duamutef and north, and the intestines with Qebsennuf and south.

 The exact purpose of preserving these organs remains a mystery.
 But they played a role in the peculiar phenomenon of ‘double burials.’
 Early in Egypt’s history, it was fairly common for a mummy to be buried in one tomb and its organs in another!

 Important individuals were often placed in multiple coffins which were nested within one another.
 Coffins of the elite could be quite stylish, with what are known as ‘anthropoid coffins’ painted to resemble the individual.